No, They Don't Need Us As Consumers

 One common argument I hear all the time is that the people at the top won’t let us go broke since they need consumers to buy their products.
 It’s a nice thought—we’re mutually dependent, people think, so the folks at the top have an incentive to not let things get too far out of hand.
 Maybe they will even realize the error of their ways and give us a raise, or perhaps a UBI.
 A consumer economy needs consumers with enough spending power to buy products in order to function.
 Makes sense, right?
 How can the economy keep growing if most of us are getting poorer?

-A couple of facts have caused me to question that narrative.
+Recently, a couple of facts have caused me to question that narrative.
 It turns out that the top ten percent of US earners are responsible for fully half of all consumer spending!
 The rest of us combined account for merely the other half.
-The lowest 20 percent are hardly visible at all.
+In addition, the lowest 20 percent of incomes are almost economically invisible, barely responsible for any consumer spending at all.
+And there is a clear trend.
 Just ten years ago, the top ten percent accounted for 36 percent of all consumer spending.
-See the chart below.
+See the chart below:

 That chart is taken from this website, which contains the gory details: